 The Gingerbread House

 This sparkly scene, which features 20,000 LEDs outlining nearly every edge of Walter Hazard’s home, is beloved by those near (neighborhood kids were the ones who named it “The Gingerbread House”) and far (German magazine Der Spiegel featured it in a roundup of the best holiday displays in America).
 “It’s so orderly,” Hazard says.
 “The Germans love that.”
-This year, the Hazards went head-to-head with other full-out festive families to compete on ABC’s The Great Christmas Light Fight.
-You can stream it on Disney+ and Hulu, but we highly recommend seeing the masterpiece in person.
+Last year, the Hazards were even chosen to compete on ABC’s The Great Christmas Light Fight.
+Although the family didn’t win the coveted light bulb trophy, the house has earned its place as one of Colorado’s best residential light shows.
 10221 S. Fairgate Way, Highlands Ranch

 It’s A Wonderful Light